icefoxen/nanowasm/README.md

  * Make it possible to set hard execution limits on memory and CPU consumed (somehow) and easily sandbox it to forbid access to random resources (like files)
  * Make it reasonably fast?
  * Nice debugging tools?
  * JIT?
-Either using LLVM, cretonne, or writing my own; I kind of want to write my own for the experience.
+Either using LLVM, Cranelift, or writing my own; I kind of want to write my own for the experience.
  * Load custom modules from DLL's written in Rust or C???

 # Non-goals